-How to use recovery mode to fix your Android phone or tablet
+Here’s how to use recovery mode to fix your Android phone or tablet

 LG G6, G5, G4, G3, V10, V20

-- Press and hold the Power key, and turn the LG G4 off.
+- Press and hold the Power key, and turn the phone off.

 - Press and hold the Power key, and the Volume down key together.